kodinkod/implement_backprop/README.md

-# nn_example_realization
-A simple example of the implementation of a neural network on a pure python.
-Back propagation of the error!
+# Example of a neural network. implementation of the back propagation (bacward) of the error. pure Python + Numpy!